Strasserism: Worldview and theory

-The ideological framework of Strasserism was grounded in a deep-seated, romantic anti-modernism, which culminated in a rejection not just of material progress, but of the very idea of human progress and human agency in history.
-This was starkly revealed in Strasser's account of a debate with Hitler.
-According to Strasser, when Hitler praised the role of "great men," he retorted that humanity itself ("Men"), were not the creators of historical epochs but merely "the emissaries, the instruments of destiny."
-Similarly, when confronted with the "marvels of technology," he claimed to have declared he "had to deny the so-called progress of mankind to begin with, because I was unable to regard the invention of the toilet as a work of culture," before reportedly continuing:"I don't believe in the progress of humanity, Herr Hitler.
+The ideology of Strasserism not only rejected the notion of material progress, but also rejected the idea of human progress and human agency in history.
+This was revealed in Strasser's account of his own words in a debate with Hitler.
+According to Strasser's account, when Hitler praised the role of "great men," he retorted that humanity itself ("Men"), were not the creators of historical epochs but only "the emissaries, the instruments of destiny."
+And when confronted with the "marvels of technology," he declared he "had to deny the so-called progress of mankind to begin with, because I was unable to regard the invention of the toilet as a work of culture," before continuing:"I don't believe in the progress of humanity, Herr Hitler.
 Men have not changed in the last thousand years....
-Do you think that Goethe would have been happier if he had been able to ride in a motor car or Napoleon if he had been able to broadcast?"This belief that history was a predetermined biological cycle, rather than a linear process of development shaped by human action, formed the foundation of his "Conservative Revolution" philosophy, explicitly citing Oswald Spengler's theories on the organic nature of cultures and the rhythm of history.
-Building upon Spengler's macro-historical cycle, Strasser developed his own cyclical theory of history, the "Law of Triune Polarity," which he compared to the Earth's rotation on its axis.
-He posited that history oscillates in approximately 150-year rhythms between two fundamental poles: a "we-idea" (conservatism, community, socialism) and an "ego-idea" (liberalism, individualism, capitalism).
-He argued that the liberal epoch inaugurated by the French Revolution was ending, and the world, beginning with the "German Revolution" of 1914, was entering a new conservative, socialist era.
+Do you think that Goethe would have been happier if he had been able to ride in a motor car or Napoleon if he had been able to broadcast?"His belief that history was a predetermined biological cycle, rather than a linear process of development shaped by human action, formed the foundation of his "Conservative Revolution" philosophy, with Oswald Spengler's theories on the organic nature of cultures and the rhythm of history being one of his most important inspirations.
+Building upon Spengler's macro-historical cycle, Strasser developed his own cyclical theory of history, the "Law of Triune Polarity," where he compared the course of history to the Earth's rotation on its axis.
+According to this theory, history oscillates in approximately 150-year rhythms between two fundamental poles: a "we-idea" (conservatism, community, socialism) and an "ego-idea" (liberalism, individualism, capitalism).
+Strasser claimed that the liberal epoch inaugurated by the French Revolution was ending, and the world was entering a new conservative, socialist era beginning with the "German Revolution" of 1914.

-This philosophy of a new era extended to his vision for cultural and spiritual life, where he attempted to blend principles of freedom with authoritarian controls.
+His idea about a new conservative era extended to his vision for cultural and spiritual life.
 Strasser called for the "freedom of faith and conscience" and advocated for the separation of church and state.
 He championed the independence of art, science, and the press from what he termed the "rule of the average man."
-However, he immediately qualified this vision by asserting that "liberty does not mean libertinage."
-To enforce this, he demanded that all press contributions be signed, making writers personally and legally responsible, and proposed an advertisement monopoly to sever the link between news and commerce, creating a press accountable not to the market, but to a different set of controls.
+He also asserted that "liberty does not mean libertinage" and demanded that all press contributions be signed, making writers personally and legally responsible, and proposed an advertisement monopoly to sever the link between news and commerce, creating a press accountable not to the market, but to a different set of controls.